 BAM's know-how is in demand

 The development of the SBT means BAM is setting high standards for safety in technology and chemistry in Germany.
 The process has already been adopted in regulations at the national level.
-BAM's goal is to be able to predict with ever greater precision the life expectancy of CH storage systems, and to be able to test these predictions scientifically with the manufacturer in an increasingly efficient way.
+BAM's goal is to be able to predict with ever higher precision the life expectancy of CPVs, and to test these predictions scientifically with the manufacturer in an increasingly efficient way.